 5.1 Berlin Wall Memorial

-Today, the Berlin Wall Memorial in Bernauer Strasse allows visitors to gain insight into the history and significance of the wall.
-The memorial includes preserved sections of the wall, a documentation center, and an open-air exhibition.
+Today, the Berlin Wall Memorial in Bernauer Strasse offers the public information about the history and meaning of the wall.
+The memorial consist of; Berlin Wall, on seats documenting center, and an open air exhibition.

 5.2 Lessons Learned